Text relating particularly to junior students is indicated in orange.

 Homestay accommodation can only be booked firmly once ETC receives confirmation that the student has obtained a visa.
 Obtaining a visa may take several months so it is very important that the student applies for their visa well in advance.

 Students extending their accommodation may be required to change room or accommodation if their room is no longer available.

 ETC acts solely as an agent in the provision of homestay accommodation for students, not as principal.
 Accommodation is normally arranged from midday on Sunday until midday on the following Sunday each week.

 Homestays normally include bed, breakfast and an evening meal from Monday to Friday.
 Additionally, it includes lunches or packed lunches on Saturdays and Sundays.
 Students are responsible for keeping their rooms tidy and making their own beds.

 Allocation of students to homestays: ETC will try to find the kind of family that the student has asked for on the Enrolment Form.
-We will do our best to meet all of the student’s preferences.
+We will do our best to meet all of the student’s preferences (subject to availability).

 Length of stay: If the student is not sure how long he or she would like to stay in the homestay, he or she should give an estimated number of weeks and stay in the accommodation until then.
-It is usually possible to extend the stay after the student has arrived.
+It is usually possible to extend the stay after the student has arrived (subject to availability).

 Problems: If students have a problem with their accommodation, they should tell the Accommodation Officer.